 In April 2020, we announced the initiation of the Phase 2 efficacy portion of the Phase 1b/2 trial evaluating BXCL701 in combination with KEYTRUDA® (pembrolizumab, a PD-1 inhibitor) for NEPC.
-The Phase 1b safety assessment of BXCL701 identified a split dose totaling 0.6 mg per day as the recommended dose when used in combination with KEYTRUDA.
+The Phase 1b safety assessment of BXCL701 identified a split dose totaling 0.6 mg per day as the recommended dose when used in combination with KEYTRUDA®.
 In addition to the efficacy cohort in NEPC patients, in August 2020, we opened a separate cohort for CRPC patients who have failed taxane-based chemotherapy and up to two lines of second-generation androgen pathway blockers.
-The Phase 1b portion of this trial was presented at the Society for Immunotherapy of Cancer's, or SITC's, 35th Anniversary Annual Meeting in 2020, and an efficacy update was recently presented at the ASCO Genitourinary Symposium in February 2021.
-Topline results from the trial are expected in mid-2021.
+Data from the Phase 1b portion of this trial were presented at the Society for Immunotherapy of Cancer's, or SITC's, 35th Anniversary Annual Meeting in 2020, and an interim efficacy update was presented at ASCO GU Symposium in February 2021.
+We reported updated interim data from the Phase 2 portion of this trial in NEPC and adenocarcinoma cohort at the ASCO GU Symposium in February 2022.
+Data from the Phase 2 portion of the trial were previously presented at the European Society for Medical Oncology conference in September 2021 and at ASCO GU in February 2021.

 The MD Anderson-led Phase 2 open-label basket trial is designed to evaluate the response rate of orally administered BXCL701, combined with KEYTRUDA, in two arms: Arm A is enrolling checkpoint naïve patients (where checkpoint therapy is indicated: "hot tumors"); and Arm B is enrolling patients who have progressed following checkpoint therapy alone.
-As of August 2020, the efficacy bar had been met for both arms, allowing the trial to advance to completion.
-Preliminary data were recently presented at the SITC's, 35th Anniversary Annual Meeting.
-Topline results from the trial are expected in mid-2021.
+Interim data were presented at the June 2021 American Society of Clinical Oncology annual meeting.
+In the first half of 2022, we expect to present additional interim efficacy data from the trial.